aeris/gdpr/letter/en.md

 whom you have disclosed my personal data, please provide a list of third parties to whom you may have disclosed my personal data.

         b.
-Please also identify which jurisdictions that you have identified in 1(b) above that these third parties with whom you have or may have shared my personal data, from which these third parties have stored or can access my personal data.
+Please also identify which jurisdictions identified in 1(b) above that these third parties with whom you have or may have shared my personal data, from which these third parties have stored or can access my personal data.
 Please also provide insight in the legal grounds for transferring my personal data to these jurisdictions.
 Where you have done so, or are doing so, on the basis of appropriate safeguards, please provide a copy.

         c.
-Additionally, I would like to know what safeguards have been put in place in relation to these third parties that you have identified in relation to the transfer of my personal data.
+Additionally, I would like to know which safeguards have been put in place in relation to these third parties that you have identified in relation to the transfer of my personal data.